torhovland/surway/README.md

 ## Contributing

-Issues and pull requests are welcome!
+Issues, discussions, and pull requests are welcome!